-On top of a great rewards rate, the Ink Business Cash card comes with a 0 percent introductory APR on new purchases for the first 12 months (13.24% to 19.24% variable thereafter).
-This is a huge perk for cardholders looking to finance a bigger purchase over time without racking up interest charges, but proceed with caution.
-Don’t take on more than you can pay off in the introductory period, or you could end up paying quite a big in interest.
+On top of a great rewards rate, the Ink Business Cash card comes with a 0% introductory APR on new purchases for the first 12 months (17.74% to 23.74% variable thereafter).
+This is a huge perk for cardholders looking to finance a bigger purchase over time without racking up interest charges, and isn’t ubiquitous among business cards.
+Of course, don’t take on more debt than you can pay off in the introductory period, or you could end up paying quite a bit in interest.
 While the intro APR can be a great way to slowly pay off larger expenses, you should avoid using it in place of a loan to fund your business.

 Chase has a very flexible point-transfer policy, allowing Ink Business Cash cardholders to transfer any rewards they earn on their card to another Ultimate Rewards card.
 This is a particularly valuable perk, as transferring your points can potentially increase their value.
-As mentioned before, transferring your Ink Business Cash Rewards to the Ink Business Preferred card and redeeming them for travel through the Ultimate Rewards portal gives them a 25 percent higher point value.
-If you transfer to the Chase Sapphire Reserve®, your points can be worth as much as 50 percent more.
+For example, transferring your Ink Business Cash Rewards to the Ink Business Preferred card and redeeming them for travel through the Ultimate Rewards portal gives them a 25% higher point value, and if you transfer to the Chase Sapphire Reserve®, your points can be worth as much as 50% more redeemed for travel through Chase.

 See Related: Why are Chase Ultimate Rewards points so valuable?

-Plus, premium Ultimate Rewards cardholders (Ink Business Preferred, Chase Sapphire Preferred® Card and Chase Sapphire Reserve) have the option to transfer Ultimate Rewards points to 13 travel partners.
+Plus, premium Ultimate Rewards cardholders (Ink Business Preferred, Chase Sapphire Preferred® Card and Chase Sapphire Reserve) have the option to transfer Ultimate Rewards points to a varied list of travel partners.
 Since many airline and hotel loyalty programs have a point value higher than 1 cent, this is another way to potentially stretch your rewards.

 Another benefit to the Ink Business Cash card is that additional employee cards are issued at no extra cost.
 You can also set individual spending limits on each employee card to ensure you are keeping control of your funds.

-The Ink Business Cash card offers a variety of extra perks that can save you money when shopping and traveling.
-Here’s a quick look at some of the most valuable perks:
+The Ink Business Cash card also offers a variety of other perks that can save you money when shopping and traveling.
+Here’s a quick look at some of the most valuable benefits: